CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 ### 2 2 Incorrect logging in Samba

-Improperly designed or missing logging in * Samba * can lead to security issues.
+Improperly designed or missing logging in * Samba * can lead to security problems.
 Without proper logging, errors or attacks go undetected and preventive measures and early warning system indicators can not be defined.

 ### 2 3 Incorrect emergency preparedness in Samba